A No-Stress Church Event Marketing Checklist for Catholic Parishes

 5. Create a mailer for snail-mail — there is an easy way to do this through the USPS here .

-7. Send out a text reminder to interested parishioners
+7. Send out a text reminder to interested parishioners.

-8. Announce it from the pulpit.
+8. Announce it from the pulpit before or after Mass.

 • Name or title of the event